James E VanZandt VA Medical Center

 Special Programs/ Population Groups Supported:

-• drug rehab for active duty military
+• active duty military

-• military families
+• rehab for military families

-• drug use and mental health treatment
+• co-occurring addiction and mental health treatment

-• sexual abuse victims
+• special treatment to sexual abuse victims

 • special services for domestic violence victims